-- 4.3 Indicators of abuse can be found in Appendix B. - 4.4 If a child is in immediate danger or at risk of harm, a referral will be made to children's services (through the MASH) and any member of staff can make this referral.
+4.3 Indicators of abuse can be found in Appendix B.

+4.4 If a child is in immediate danger or at risk of harm, a referral will be made to children's services (through the MASH) and any member of staff can make this referral.
 A Designated or Deputy Designated Safeguarding Lead should be available at all times, but in exceptional circumstances the member of staff should speak to a member of the Senior Leadership Team or seek advice directly from Children's Service and then take appropriate action.
-The Designated Safeguarding Lead should be made aware as soon as possible. - 4.5 Staff, parents and the wider community should report any concerns that they have about the welfare of children, however minor or seemingly insignificant.
+The Designated Safeguarding Lead should be made aware as soon as possible.

+- 4.5 Staff, parents and the wider community should report any concerns that they have about the welfare of children, however minor or seemingly insignificant.
 Staff should not assume that someone else will report concerns. - 4.6 The school recognises that any child can be the victim of abuse and may benefit from early help.
-However, the school will be particularly vigilant to potential need for early help if a child; - is disabled or has certain health conditions and has specific additional needs;

-- has special educational needs (whether or not they have a statutory education, health and care plan);

-- has a mental health need;

-- is a young carer;

-- is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines;

-- is frequently missing/goes missing from care or from home;

-- is a risk of modern slavery, trafficking, sexual or criminal exploitation;

-- is misusing drugs or alcohol themselves;

-- has a family member in prison, or is affected by parental offending;

-- is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse;

-- has returned home to their family from care;

-- is showing early signs of abuse and/or neglect;

-- is at risk of being radicalised or exploited;

-- is at risk of 'honour-based' abuse such as Female Genital Mutilation or Forced Marriage;

-- is persistently absent from education, including persistent absences for part of the school day.

-- is a privately fostered child.

-- 4.7 Cardinal Newman Catholic School recognises that abuse can take many different forms.
-Staff will also receive training on the following issues and action will be taken if Cardinal Newman Catholic School believes that a child is at risk of or is the victim of:

-- bullying, including cyberbullying, prejudice based and discriminatory

-- child criminal exploitation and sexual exploitation including involvement in county lines);

-- domestic abuse;

-- emotional abuse;

-- fabricated or induced illness:

-- faith-based abuse;

-- female genital mutilation;

-- forced marriage;

-- gangs or youth violence;
+However, the school will be particularly vigilant to potential need for early help if a child; - is disabled or has certain health conditions and has specific additional needs; - has special educational needs (whether or not they have a statutory education, health and care plan); - Has experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in alternative provision or a pupil referral unit - has a mental health need; - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines; - is frequently missing/goes missing from care or from home; - is a risk of modern slavery, trafficking, sexual or criminal exploitation; - is misusing drugs or alcohol themselves; - has a family member in prison, or is affected by parental offending; - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse; - has returned home to their family from care; - is showing early signs of abuse and/or neglect; - is at risk of being radicalised or exploited; - is at risk of 'honour-based' abuse such as Female Genital Mutilation or Forced Marriage; - is persistently absent from education, including persistent absences for part of the school day. - is a privately fostered child. - 4.7 The school recognises that abuse can take many different forms.
+Staff will also receive training on the following issues and action will be taken if the school believes that a child is at risk of or is the victim of; - bullying, including cyberbullying, prejudice based and discriminatory - child criminal exploitation and sexual exploitation including involvement in county lines); - child sexual exploitation; Remove - domestic abuse; - emotional abuse; - fabricated or induced illness; - faith-based abuse; - female genital mutilation; - forced marriage; - gangs or youth violence;

-- · gender-based violence;
+- gender-based violence;

-- hate:
+- hate;

 - mental health;

 - neglect;

 - peer on peer abuse;

 - physical abuse;

-- radicalisation;
+- radicalisation:

 - relationship abuse;

-- · serious violence and harassment;
+- serious violence and harassment;

-- sexual abuse:
+- sexual abuse;

 - sexual violence or sexual harassment (including peer on peer abuse);

 - sharing of consensual or non-consensual nude and semi-nude images/videos;

-- So-called 'honour-based' abuse: - · trafficking and modern slavery.
+- So-called 'honour-based' abuse;

+- trafficking and modern slavery.

-4.8 Cardinal Newman Catholic School will also take action to protect;
+4.8 The school will also take action to protect;